 improving how nutrition is understood and practiced in health care today.

-Our mission is to establish the legitimacy of individualized diet and nutrition approaches for the prevention and healing of all chronic health conditions.
+Our mission is to advance the legitimacy of nutrition in health care and further the research and practice of individualized (patient-specific) diet and nutrition strategies for the prevention and healing of chronic health conditions.

 Scientific Advisory Board

 We’ve asked the following esteemed professionals to serve on the Scientific Advisory Board for the BioIndividual Nutrition Institute to help us pursue our mission: to establish the legitimacy of nutrition in health care, and further the research and practice of individualized (patient-specific) diet and nutrition strategies for the prevention and healing of chronic health conditions.
 Our Scientific Advisory Board members share a passion for nutrition research, genomics and individualized nutrition, evidence-based medicine, nutrition science, and an integrative approach to health and wellness.